nootr/cheator-completor/README.md

 # Cheator completor

-My recipe to cheat at my favorite game: *klaverjassen*.
-This routine will make sure three chosen cards will be dealt to your partner using nothing but what seems to be normal overhand shuffles.
+My recipe to cheat at my favorite game: *klaverjassen*, a game that uses 32 cards instead of all 52.
+This routine will make sure three of these cards will be dealt to your partner using nothing but what seems to be normal overhand shuffles, riffle shuffles and a cut.
 How awesome is that?

-This is called a "blind" shuffle, as it can be performed without looking at the cards.
-This is why I want to make sure I can do this smoothly while blindfolded before I ever use it in a real game.
+This is a so-called "blind" shuffle as it can be performed without looking at the cards, so make sure you could do this smoothly while blindfolded before using it in a real game.

 ## Techniques